kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 programming language.
 This is a huge waste of time and as a developer you have the duty to complain to management who has such unreasonable demands.

 In summary, code coveage is a metric that should **not** be used as a representation for quality of a software project.

+### Anti-Pattern 14 - Giving testing a bad reputation out of ignorance

+Even though I mention this as the last anti-pattern, this is the one that forced me to write this article.
+I am always dissappointed when I find people at conferences and meetups who
+"proudly" proclaim that *all tests are a waste of time* and that their application works just fine without any testing at all.
+A subset of them might be against a specific type of testing (usually either unit or integration)  like we have seen in anti-patterns 1 or 2

+When I find people like this, it is my hobby to probe them with questions and understand their reasons behind hating tests.
+And always, it boils down to anti-patterns.
+They previously worked in companies where tests were slow (Anti pattern X), or needed constant refactoring (Antipattern X).
+They have been "burned" by unreasonable requests for 100% code coverage (Anti-pattern X) or TDD zealots (Antipattern X) that tried to impose to the whole team their own twisted image of what TDD means.

+If you are one of those people I truly feel for you.
+Bad experiences of testing in the past should not clutter your judgement when it comes to testing your next greenfield project.
+Try to look objectively at your team and your project and see if any of the anti-patterns apply to you.
+If yes, then you are simply testing in the wrong way and no amount of tests will make your application better.
+Sad but true.

+It is one thing for your team to suffer from bad testing habbits, and another to mentor junior developers declaring that "testing is a waste of time".
+Please don't do the latter.
+There are companies out there that don't suffer from **any** of the anti-patterns mentioned in this article.
+Try to find them!